-Time to step it up.
+Time to Step it Up

 As they get closer to graduation, one of the greatest changes our students are about to experience is abandoning their shorts, t-shirts and yoga pants, as they begin to dress for success in their new roles, or as my older daughter stated, for adulting.
 Dressing for success can be daunting in different ways, but the one that stands out most may very well be its cost.

 Students need to research the companies they will be interviewing with and eventually working for.
 Some companies are very conservative in their dress policies and require business attire, while others are more business casual.
 Trends change, but the basics still require that their look should be polished.
 Most department stores will have suit(able) options.
-You can check Macy’s, Lord & Taylor, Dillards, Bloomingdales, Nordstrom, and Kohls.
-And of course, do not rule out some of the discount department stores including TJ Maxx, Marshalls, and Ross.